davilucena222/davilucena222/README.md

 • :computer: Student of Computer Science - Federal University of Paraíba

-• :books: I'm learning at the moment: *Web Development, JavaScript and React JS*
+• :books: I'm studying at the moment: *Web Development, JavaScript and React JS*

 _______________________________________________________________________________________________________________________________________________________